F28WP-DUBAI-TASKS/Pirate-Lagoon/README.md

 Areesha Arain, Kulsoom Khan, Sai Shriya Surla, Sukaina Mawji, Syed Taqi

 # AIM OF THE GAME
  Players should defend their territories and attempt to bring down the enemy forces by attacking their ships.
-The only way to win is to destroy your enemy at our mini game, Coonect4.
+The only way to win is to destroy your enemy at our mini game, Connect4.
+A twist to the classic logical game, Welcome to Pirate Lagoon!